krystin987/Boilerplate/boilerplate.md

+#### This is a basic guide to setting up a basic webapp.
+Anyone can make edits, but please don't provide codeblock solutions.
+This guide is meant to be followed using google for any facets or terms you may not understand.

 ## step 1: Directory
   Make a folder, name it something like 'myapp'
   I strongly suggest never using spaces to name folders.
 You can camelCase kebab-case or under_case